guysqr/cross-account-codepipeline-cdk/README.md

 If your repo is already in CodeCommit, you can scoot straight to the section [Cross-Account Deployment with CDK](#cross-account-deployment-with-cdk).

+### If your repo is in GitHub

+You will need to [get an oauth token and other details](https://docs.aws.amazon.com/quickstart/latest/cicd-taskcat/step2.html) to enable that to be set up.
+You will need to store your oauth token in Secrets Manager in the account and region you will use to run the pipeline.
+You will need to provide the ARN of your secret when creating the pipeline, which is expected to be found in your secret under the key `token`, eg `{ "token": "<yourtoken>" }` when viewing it as JSON.

+If you are deploying to multiple regions make sure you sync your token secret to the other region/s using Secrets Manager replication.

-If your repo is in GitHub, you will need to get an oauth token and other details to enable that to be set up.
+### If your repo is in Bitbucket

 If your repo is in Bitbucket, you will need to add support for that, but as Bitbucket is supported by AWS as a source it should be easy.

+### If your repo is in GitLab

 If your code is in GitLab, this project has a solution that will allow you to use AWS CodePipeline to deploy it.

-### Why not just use GitLab CI/CD?
+#### Why not just use GitLab CI/CD?

 GitLab CI/CD pipelines run in a GitLab-owned environment and require AWS-account-altering credentials to be stored in GitLab.
 Choosing instead to deploy using AWS CodePipeline allows you to keep AWS-altering credentials inside your AWS environment while also leveraging the service integrations AWS provides as part of that service.